Trolleymusic/Sticky/README.md

 # Sticky
 ## jQuery plugin for making things stick

-Elements get stuck as you scroll a regular call to Sticky will keep the element fixed as long as your scrollTop is greater than its starting point.
+Elements get stuck as you scroll.
+A regular call to Sticky will keep the element fixed as long as your scrollTop is greater than its starting point.

 	$(element).Sticky();